LelsersLasers/UnderwaterWorld/README.md

             - Is this actually helpful??
         - The slowest part is actually the raycasting/wall collision checks
         - Is it fine actually?
+    - Smoother wall avoidence
         - Don't reset acceration between frames?
+            - Or don't reset `wall_avoidence_acceleration` each frame?
+            - And have it decay to 0 over ~1 second?
     - Specicies
         - Fix red and blue `vt`s?
             - I think caused by the `.jpg` instead of `.png`?